 If you’re staying on site at Disney World (addressed above), you can take advantage of the buses and monorails that run nearly round the clock.

-In fact, if you fly into Orlando International Airport, you can sign up to use Disney's Magical Express®, a complimentary motorcoach that will take you directly to select Disney Resort hotels.
+In fact, if you fly into Orlando International Airport, consider taking a shuttle or rideshare. a complimentary motorcoach that will take you directly to select Disney Resort hotels.
 (Check out these related Disney FAQs on transportation from the airport.)

 Angled view of Cinderella's castle Photo by Brian McGowan on Unsplash